NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Spiritsight Crossbow.md

-This +1 striking [[Equipment/Ghost Touch|Ghost Touch]] crossbow has an array of crystalline lenses and silver fittings along the stock and feels strangely light.
+This _+1 striking ghost touch crossbow_ has an array of crystalline lenses and silver fittings along the stock and feels strangely light.

-**Activate** `pf2:1` envision
+**Activate—Ethereal Vision** `pf2:1` (concentrate)

 **Frequency** once per minute

 * * *

-**Effect** You aim through the crossbow's crystalline lenses, gaining imprecise vision onto the _Ethereal Plane_ with a range of 60 feet in addition to your normal senses for the rest of your turn.
-While this effect lasts, your next Strike with the _spiritsight crossbow_ can also affect targets on the Ethereal Plane during the first 60 feet of its flight.
+**Effect** You aim through the crossbow's crystalline lenses, gaining imprecise vision onto the Ethereal Plane with a range of 60 feet in addition to your normal senses until the end of your turn.
+You can sense through objects in the Universe this way, and the sense is precise for detecting creatures.
+Because this sense detects spiritual energy, a creature that's immune to spirit can't be detected in this way.

+**Activate—Ethereal Shot** `pf2:1`

+**Requirements** Ethereal Vision is active

+* * *

+**Effect** You Strike with the _spiritsight crossbow_.
+This shot travels through the Ethereal Plane, allowing it to pass through and ignore cover from physical objects within the range of your Ethereal Vision.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*